Visas for Victims of Criminal Activity

 Reference - U.S. Law

 In October 2000, the United States Congress created the U nonimmigrant status for victims of criminal activity by passing the Victims of Trafficking and Violence Protection Act of 2000 (VTVPA).
-This visa category is limited to 10,000 principals with U-1 status per year.
+Congress has limited the number of U nonimmigrant visas available to victims to 10,000 visas per fiscal year.
+The victim’s qualifying family members are not subject to this annual cap.

 ALL / ALL /